Hesh-k/mouse-jiggi-jiggi/README.md

 - Check Thonny’s REPL for “Left click performed” messages to confirm click timing.

 ### Contributing
-Feel free to fork this repository, make improvements, or add features (e.g., different movement patterns, right-clicks, or adjustable timing).
-Submit pull requests or open issues for suggestions and bug reports.
+Feel free to fork this repository & make improvements ♡

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.